0xadityaa/json-parser/README.md

 This project is a simple JSON parser built using **Deno** + **Typescript**.
-It includes a tokenizer that breaks down JSON strings into tokens, a parser that converts those tokens into an Abstract Syntax Tree (AST), and a set of tests to ensure the parser follows all the grammer for JSON defined in the [_ECMA-404 The JSON Data Interchange Standard_](https://www.json.org/json-en.html).
+It includes a tokenizer that breaks down JSON strings into tokens, a parser that converts those tokens into an Abstract Syntax Tree (AST), and a set of tests to ensure the parser follows all the grammar for JSON defined in the [_ECMA-404 The JSON Data Interchange Standard_](https://www.json.org/json-en.html).
 You can parse local JSON files as well as the JSON from an api endpoint.